Mydayyy/webpack4-react-boilerplate/README.md

 > There is no way to hot-update constructor code, as result even new
 > components will be born as the first ones, and then grow into the last ones.
 > As of today, this issue cannot be solved.
 ([source/gaearon/react-hot-loader](https://github.com/gaearon/react-hot-loader#new-components-keep-executing-the-old-code))

+#### Static Site Generator
+You can output a static site by setting `ENABLE_STATIC_SITE_GENERATOR` to true inside the webpack.config.js.
+This is useful for SEO  and similiar purposes.
+Defaults to false

 ### Roadmap
 - Extend boilerplate to support multiple languages